andresguzco/andresguzco.github.io/content/project/ComDym/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-Placeholder text for the upcoming description of the project.
+This project revolves around the expansion of my research paper on the analysis of commuting dynamics in The Netherlands.